5T33Z0/OC-Little-Translated/01. Adding Fake Devices/Ambient Light Sensor (ALS0)/README.md

 ## Caution

-- It's okay to add a fake `ALS0`, even if an Ambient light sensor exists in the original `ACPI`.
+- It's okay to add a fake `ALS0`, even if an ambient light sensor exists in the original `ACPI`.
-- The corrected `Variable` may exist in multiple places, and correcting it may affect other components while achieving our desired effect.
+- The corrected `Variable` may exist in multiple places and correcting it may affect other components while achieving our desired effect.
 - When there is an ambient light sensor device in the original `ACPI`, the name may not be `ALSD`, although no other name has been found yet.
+If so, adjust the path in the SSDT accordingly.
-- If there is an ambient light sensor device in the original `ACPI`, if you want to force it to be enabled by the preset variable method, you need to pay attention to the existence of `_SB.INI` in the original `ACPI`, and if it exists, please use the impersonation `ALS0` method.
+- If there is an ambient light sensor device in the original `ACPI` and you want to force it to be enabled by the preset variable method, you need to pay attention to the existence of `_SB.INI` in the original `ACPI`.
+If it exists, please use method #2 to impersonate `ALS0`.